awulf/Actron485/README.md

 When using as an LM-ZC, one can replace the entire unit with a touch screen controller + temperature sensor to allow for better multi purpose control in that room or use a single ESP32 to control the temperatures in every room with distributed wireless temperature sensors.
 Useful if wanting to retrofit/upgrade to an Ultima system without having to wire up new controllers.

+See examples folder for example usage.
+Header files such `Actron485.h` and `Actron485Models.h` are documented on how to use.
+Only use `setControlZone()` if the controller is replacing the zone wall controller.
+If the zone wall controller is still connected there will be clashes on the RS485 bus, causing the air conditioner to error and can also break cheap chinese RS485 transceiver chips.

 ### Control and Reading
 * Turn `ON` and `OFF` the system
 * Set the main `SET POINT` temperature of the system